jamalmoir/PyBlogit/README.md

 - Make get_posts() an iterator
 - Make BloggerInterface class into a module(?)
 - Store local databases in their own directory
+- Get rid of tuple parameters in api_interface.py